Souravgoswami/cowspeak/README.md

 		2. chmod 777 ./cowspeak
 	    	    ././cowspeak

-Pass me some arguments:
-	Available arguments are:
+Available arguments:
-		--text= or -t=                   Display a custom text.
+  --art or -a                   Display a tutorial on adding your own art.
-		--read or -r=                    Read a file.
+  --blink or -b			Blink the texts (not supported in all terminals yet).
+  --documentation or -d         Display the whole documentation including this help.
+  --download or -dl		Download missing files and database from Github.
-		--file= or -f=                   Specify the ASCII file path to display your own ASCII art.
+  --file=<path> or -f=<path>	Specify the ASCII file path to display your own ASCII art.
   --help or -h                  Display this help.
-		--documentation or -d            Display the whole documentation including this help.
+  --invert or -inv		Invert everything text!
+Read from right to left in English!!
+  --manual or -m                Display a manual.
+Same as documentation.
+  --net=<url> or -n=<url>	Read data from a website (in curl format).
+  --no-art or -na		Don't display the animal.
+  --no-colour or -nc		Don't colourize the output.
+  --no-text or -nt		Don't show any text, and only show the animal.
+  --read=<file> or -r=<file>	Read a file.
+  --reverse or -rev		Cowspeak reads upside down!
+  --rotate-colour or -rc	Rotate the output colours in each line.
+  --show-arts or -sa		Show all available installed arts in the default directory.
-		--art or -a                      Display a tutorial on adding your own art.
+  --text=<text> or -t=<text>	Display a custom text.
-		--update or -u                   Update fortune database from Github.
+  --version or -v		Display the current /usr/bin/cowspeak version.

+NOTE: Please run cowspeak --help for more details.
+Here's some examples:

 		Examples:
 			For custom text: